No. 1 on Wild shopping list: A new goalie

 Also, if the schedule is condensed next season with a later-than-normal start, splitting games could be vital.
 Mike Smith (Edmonton) is another goalie who rotated last season.

 Trade targets could include Marc-Andre Fleury (Vegas), Darcy Kuemper (Arizona) and Joonas Korpisalo or Elvis Merzlikins (Columbus).
 Fleury and Guerin were previously in Pittsburgh at the same time, but Fleury carries a hefty $7 million cap hit the next two seasons that might require a creative transaction to lower that number for the team that acquires him.
-Kuemper is also familiar with the Wild, having played for the team from 2013 to 2017.
+Kuemper played for the Wild from 2013 to 2017.

-Unlike previous years, teams weren’t allowed to interview free agents before the signing period opened.
+Unlike previous years, teams weren't allowed to interview free agents.
 The Wild has $8.5 million in cap space, according to capfriendly.com, before adding a goalie and signing restricted free agents Jordan Greenway, Kahkonen and minor league defenseman Louie Belpedio.

 "It's an opportunity for everybody," Guerin said.
 "It's an opportunity for us to give these guys a better opportunity than where they've been.
 It's an opportunity to put their best foot forward in a contract year.
 This is a great place to play.
 It's a great place to live, and I know players love it here.
 So, if you want to stay here, here's your opportunity.
 If not, we'll find something else that works.